EnzoDV08/Enzo_De_Vittorio_231244_Portifolio-/README.md

 ### 🟣 **Term 4: SuperStore E-commerce Application**

 - **Project Overview:**
-  A Firebase-powered e-commerce platform where users can register as buyers or sellers.
-Sellers can manage their products, while buyers can browse listings, add items to their cart, and complete purchases.
-Firebase handles both authentication and real-time data storage.
+  A Firebase-based e-commerce platform where users can register as buyers or sellers.
+Sellers can list products for sale, while buyers can browse, add items to the cart, and make purchases.
+Firebase powers the authentication and real-time database functionalities.

 - **Key Features:**
-  - User roles (Buyer and Seller) with unique capabilities
+  - User roles (Buyer/Seller)
-  - Real-time database updates with Firestore
+  - Real-time database with Firestore
   - Secure user authentication via Firebase

 - **Technologies Used:**